ClojureBridgeLondon/workshop-content-gitbook/additional-projects/clacks-messages.md

 ;; => ("b" "a" "t")
 ```

-> Its probably at this point we should have realised that we didnt need to use keywords to represent the characters of the alphabet.
+> Its probably at this point we should have realised that we didn't need to use keywords to represent the characters of the alphabet.
 In fact, using keywords made a little more work for us.

 # Tyding up the output